-\paragraph{Self-supervised learning} Self-supervised learning with a single modality has been widely studied.
-Following the literature, it can be categorized into three main types: generative methods (e.g. Autoencoder \citep{vincent2010stacked} and MAE \citep{he2022masked}), predictive methods (e.g. predicting rotation angles \citep{gidaris2018unsupervised}) and contrastive methods (joint embedding architectures with or without negative samples).
-Contrastive methods can be further categorized into four strategies of self-supervision: 1) contrastive learning with negative samples (e.g. CPC \citep{oord2018representation}, SimCLR \citep{chen2020simple} and MoCo \citep{he2020momentum}); 2) clustering feature embeddings (e.g. SwAV \citep{caron2020unsupervised}); 3) knowledge distillation (e.g. BYOL \citep{grill2020bootstrap}, SimSiam \citep{chen2021exploring} and DINO \citep{caron2021emerging}); 4) redundancy reduction (e.g. Barlow Twins \citep{zbontar2021barlow} and VICReg \citep{bardes2021vicreg}).
-While most exisitng multimodal works are closely related to the first strategy, DeCUR belongs to redundancy reduction as a natural extension of Barlow Twins that does not require negative samples.
-DeCUR's decoupling strategy can be perfectly integrated into a simple correlation-matrix-based loss design in Barlow Twins (unlike in VICReg which is also possible to apply but introduces complexity and more hyparameters). \paragraph{Multimodal self-supervised learning} The idea of contrastive self-supervised learning can be naturally transferred to multimodal scenarios, as different modalities are naively the augmented views for the joint embedding architectures.
-Currently, contrastive learning with negative samples has been mostly developed: CLIP \citep{radford2021learning} for language-image, VATT \citep{akbari2021vatt} for video-audio-text, and variants of SimCLR \citep{scheibenreif2022self,xue2022self} for radar-optical.
-Different from these methods, we propose to explore the potential of negative-free methods by extending the redundancy reduction loss of Barlow Twins.
-On the other hand, we share an insight with \citet{yang2022vision} and \citet{wang2022self1} that intra-modal representations are important complements to cross-modal representations.
-Based on that, we take one step further to decouple common and unique information from different modalities.
+Self-supervised learning of single modality has been widely studied, which can be categorized into three main types: generative methods such as Autoencoder \cite{vincent2010stacked} and Masked Autoencoder \cite{he2022masked}, predictive methods such as predicting rotation angles \cite{gidaris2018unsupervised}, and contrastive methods that train joint embedding architectures with or without negative samples.
+Contrastive methods can be further categorized into four strategies of self-supervision: 1) contrastive learning with negative samples such as CPC \cite{oord2018representation}, SimCLR \cite{chen2020simple} and MoCo \cite{he2020momentum}; 2) clustering feature embeddings such as SwAV \cite{caron2020unsupervised}; 3) knowledge distillation such as BYOL \cite{grill2020bootstrap}, SimSiam \cite{chen2021exploring} and DINO \cite{caron2021emerging}; 4) redundancy reduction such as Barlow Twins \cite{zbontar2021barlow} and VICReg \cite{bardes2021vicreg}.
+The second and third categories usually require common encoders, thus not easily adaptable for modality-specific encoders in multimodal scenarios.
+While most existing multimodal works are closely related to the first strategy, DeCUR belongs to redundancy reduction as a natural extension of Barlow Twins that does not require numerous negative samples.
+Specifically, DeCUR's decoupling strategy can be perfectly integrated into a simple correlation-matrix-based loss design in Barlow Twins.